codacy/docs/docs/faq/code-analysis/why-does-codacy-show-unexpected-coverage-changes.md

     A change in the flow of execution of your application or tests can mean that a different number of coverable lines in your repository are now covered by tests, causing a drop in coverage.
 However, if all lines modified in the pull request continue to be covered, the diff coverage metric is 100%.

-The table below represents two example coverage reports reflecting a pull request that caused line 1 of the file `ClassB.java` to stop being covered:
+The table below represents two example coverage reports reflecting a pull request that causes line 1 of the file `ClassB.java` to stop being covered:

 <table>
   <thead>